wp-plugins/cpt-onomies/readme.txt

 What's really great about CPT-onomies is that they work just like any other taxonomy, allowing you to use WordPress taxonomy functions, like [get_terms()](http://codex.wordpress.org/Function_Reference/get_terms "get_terms()"), [get_the_terms()](http://codex.wordpress.org/Function_Reference/get_the_terms "get_the_terms()") and [wp_get_object_terms()](http://codex.wordpress.org/Function_Reference/wp_get_object_terms "wp_get_object_terms()"), to access the CPT-onomy information you need.
 CPT-onomies even includes a tag cloud widget for your sidebar.

-As of version 1.0.2, CPT-onomies work with tax queries when using [The Loop](http://rachelcarden.com/cpt-onomies/documentation/The_Loop/ "The WordPress Loop").
+CPT-onomies even work with tax queries when using [The Loop](http://rachelcarden.com/cpt-onomies/documentation/The_Loop/ "The WordPress Loop").

 ***Note:** Unfortunately, not every taxonomy function can be used at this time.
 [Check out the CPT-onomy documentation](http://rachelcarden.com/cpt-onomies/documentation "CPT-onomy documentation") to see which WordPress taxonomy functions work and when you'll need to access the plugin's CPT-onomy functions.*